-Since most of us are at home these days, we at SAI felt it was a great time to share the inspired culinary work of our partner school in Florence.
-Apicius is the Culinary and Hospitality department of Florence Univeristy of the Arts – The American University of Florence.
-The kitchens at Apicius send out enticing smells and delicious food made by professional chefs and culinary students training to be chefs.
+Since most of us are at home these days, SAI felt it was a great time to share the inspired culinary work of our partner school in Florence.
+Apicius is the Culinary and Hospitality department of Florence University of the Arts – The American University of Florence.
+The kitchens at Apicius emit enticing smells from the delicious creations prepared by professional chefs and their students-in-training.
 We hope you’ll take the time to try some of these dishes on your own.
-Each week SAI will present a new recipe to try from FUA President, Gabriella Ganugi, a chef and cookbook author herself.
+Each week SAI will share a new recipe to try from FUA President, Gabriella Ganugi, a chef and cookbook author herself.

 Strawberry and Whipped Cream Roll